techytanveer/terraform-azure-remote-state-lab/README.md

 **(This project is at initial phase)**

-A hands-on Terraform lab using **Azure Blob Storage as a remote state backend** — going beyond the free-tier default local state, with a production-grade project structure.
+A hands-on Terraform lab using **Azure Blob Storage as a remote state backend** — with a production-grade project structure.

 ## What This Lab Covers